Fred Jones (rugby league): Playing career

 In 1970, Jones suffered another grand final defeat before captaining the club to their first premiership title.
-He was a try scorer in the club's 19–14 grand final win over Easts in 1972 and was named in Australia's World Cup squad that went to France at the end of the year.
+He was a try scorer in the club's 19–14 grand final win over Easts in 1972 and was named in Australia's World Cup squad that went to France at the end of the year, being selected as a reserve for the 1972 Rugby League World Cup final draw with Great Britain in Lyon.

 After a four-year absence, Jones played in all three interstate matches in 1973 and finished a memorable year by leading Manly to victory over Cronulla in the grand final.
 His final season with Manly was in 1975.
 He retired with the club's all-time record for most first-grade games.